'Bachelorette' contestants include model, wrestler and ... 'tickle monster'

 "Twenty years later, Fred is trying to live out his grade-school crush," Harrison said.
 "It could be a Disney story, or it could be a complete disaster."

-This season also features several attorneys, a few physicians, and at least one firefighter.
+This season also features several attorneys, a few physicians —including an ER doctor — and at least one firefighter.

-"Should anything happen to anyone on the set, I think we're covered," Harrison quipped.
+"Should anything happen to anybody on the set, I feel like we're covered this season," Harrison quipped.

-Don't miss Rob a 30-year-old law student who's a dead ringer for Tom Cruise, and Matt, a 32-year-old construction sale rep, who allegedly shows up on night one in a penguin suit!
+Don't miss Rob a 30-year-old law student who's a dead ringer for Tom Cruise, and Matt, a 32-year-old construction sales rep, who allegedly shows up on night one in a penguin suit!

 There's also Kenny, a buff 35-year-old pro wrestler — who "cries more than anyone on the show" — and Jonathan, 31, who's identified, intriguingly, as a "tickle monster."
 (He's actually a doctor who apparently really, really likes to tickle people.)